jundalisay/sp/content/en/research/mohammad/quran/sura-011a.md

 <!-- It is the truth from your Lord, but most people do not believe. -->

 <sup>18</sup> Who does greater wrong than he who fabricates lies about Enki?
-These will be presented before their Lord, and the witnesses will say, “These are they who lied about their
+These will be presented before their Lord, and the witnesses will say:

-Lord.”
+“These are they who lied about their Lord.”

 <sup>19</sup> Those who hinder others from the path of Enki, and seek to make it crooked; and regarding the Hereafter, they are in denial.